Free · No email needed Orientation · Lesson 1

 What it is

 Three tracks.
 Fifty-three rungs.
-A catalog still being built.
+A catalog that keeps growing.

-The tracks are External Corrosion, Internal Corrosion, and Coatings.
-Each track is a ladder of rungs you climb — five to eleven modules per step, three to six hours of work each.
-Finish one, earn a printable certificate with PDH/CEC eligibility built in.
+The tracks are External Corrosion, Internal Corrosion, and Coatings & Inspection.
+Each track is a ladder of rungs you climb — and every rung is a set of five to eight modules, three to six hours of work.
+Finish a rung, earn a printable certificate with PDH/CEC eligibility built in.
 Move up the ladder, earn the next.
+Climb the whole track, and you’ve earned every certificate it holds.

 This isn’t a static library.
 The way Field Notes — our newsletter — adds an article every week, the catalog grows.
 Modules going live every week.
 New equipment shows up in the field, we cover it.
 New industry standards land, we update.
 New tracks get added when a topic earns its place.